stringparser/parth/readme.md

 [Go to regexpr](http://regexr.com/) and test it out.

-NOTES:
- - Characters should be escaped i.e. `\\w+`
+> Characters should be escaped i.e. `\\w+` <br>
- - For now, only one group per parameter is allowed
+> For now, only one group per parameter is allowed

 ### parth.get(path[, o])

 Obtain a path matching what was previously set.

-arguments
+_arguments_
 - `path` type `string` or `array`
 - `o` type `object` holding all extra information

-return
+_return_
   - `null` for no matches
   - `regex` object maching the path given, with properties:
    - notFound: wether or not the it was a complete match of the path given
+   - url: if any, the url contained within the `path` given
    - path: the `path` given as an input
-   - url: if any, the url contained within the `path` given
+   - argv: normalized path vector
    - params: object with a map between labels and the path.
 Numbers are parsed.

-NOTES:

-Partial matching is allowed.
+> Partial matching is allowed.
 Strict at the beginning, not at the end.
-Way useful `notFound` information rather than strict matches.
+Strict matches give no useful information about `notFound` paths

 ### parth.store